 There are many reasons we might walk away from a fight.
 We might leave because we feel like we’re going to get stuck in the same communication cycle as always.
 We might leave because we don’t want to say anything we’ll regret later.
 We might leave because we feel fed up and can’t stand to look at our partner for another minute.
 Often, we leave because we’re just so overwhelmed that we feel like we can’t tolerate the argument for a moment longer.

-When we argue with our partner, we sometimes get physiologically flooded.
+When we argue with our partners, we sometimes get physiologically flooded.
 This basically means that our bodies go into fight-or-flight mode.
 When we become flooded during an argument, a switch gets triggered in our brain that yells at us to escape.
 Our bodies are really bad at knowing the difference between a lion and an argument about dishes with our partner, so the mechanisms triggered in each situation are essentially the same.
 While it’s wonderful that our nervous systems go into overdrive trying to protect us, it can be frustrating trying to solve any issues when we’re in a flooded place.
-In fact, when our bodies are flooded, it is hard to hear nuance in what our partner is saying and our capacity for creative problem solving takes a nose dive.
+In fact, when our bodies are flooded, it is hard to hear nuance in what our partner is saying and our capacity for creative problem-solving takes a nose dive.
 Not exactly a great combination for working your way through a fight.

 What do we do instead?
 Two words: Negotiated Breaks.